You and I have one common goal.

 “I’ve gone from depending on word of mouth clients to now having lots of new clients coming through from my website.”Emma O’Callaghan, BabySleepExpert.com.au

-See how this applies to other businesses:
+See how this can apply to your business:

 What message is not getting across?